 Underground Corrosion of Cast Iron Water Main—Investigated and testified on the reasons for a cast iron water main failure.
 The reasons were graphitic corrosion and lack of cathodic protection.

-City Water Main Failures—Investigated the reasons for repeated water main failures.
-The system I consisted of a network of 6-inch, 8-inch and 10-inch diameter cast iron pipes.
-A section of 10-inch diameter pipe ruptured several times and the DPW took the section of water main out of service until repairs or replacement could be completed.
+City Water Main Failures — Investigated several instances of water main failures.
+In one instance, as described in the following, the reasons for repeated water main failures in a particular municipal water distribution system was investigated.
+The system consisted of a network of 6-inch, 8-inch and 10-inch diameter cast iron pipes.
+A section of 10-inch diameter pipe ruptured several times and the Department of Public Works (DPW) took the section of water main out of service until repairs or replacement could be completed.
 The DPW reported that this water main system had been repaired five times over the last two decades.
 Our investigation was to identify the cause of recent breaks and to help the city identify what remaining portions of the water main within the area could remain in service without significant risk of imminent rupture.
 We determined these pipe sections were gray cast iron with a mortar coating on the interior surface and no coating on the exterior surface.
 There was no cathodic protection on this pipeline as determined by the pipe-to-soil potential measurements.
 The most recent pipe rupture showed signs of extensive graphitic corrosion.
 Graphitic corrosion occurs in gray cast iron where the graphite flakes (inherent to gray cast iron) act as a cathode, thereby accelerating anodic dissolution of nearby iron.
 This leaves behind the graphite network which maintains the structural shape of the pipe but lowers the burst strength of the pipe.
 Graphitic corrosion had completely penetrated the 0.375-inch wall of the pipe over an extensive area.
 Once the extent of graphitic corrosion has affected a sufficient area and depth of the pipe wall, the internal pressure of the pipe is sufficient to cause rupture of the area of graphitic corrosion.
-Soils which could penetrate a 0.375 inch thick cast iron pipe wall in twenty years (the approximate pipe age) would be classified as moderately to severely corrosive on the basis of reported graphitic corrosion rates.
+Soils with a corrosion rate that could penetrate a 0.375 inch thick cast iron pipe wall in twenty years (the approximate pipe age) would be classified as moderately to severely corrosive on the basis of reported graphitic corrosion rates.
 None of the non-ruptured pipe sections examined showed signs of through-wall corrosion.
 The rough coincidence of a former stream channel and highly corroded pipe suggested that elevated groundwater levels were the most significant factor affecting corrosion rates along this portion of the water main system.
 However, localized areas of saturated soil may exist in other areas from existing leaks in the pipe, leakage from the artificial stream/pond systems, irrigation, and low areas lacking adequate surface drainage were not ruled out as reasons for the external corrosion.

 External Underground Corrosion of Copper Laterals—Investigate the reasons for through wall corrosion of copper laterals in a new housing development.
 Cathodic protection was recommended.